stkerr/PointyStick/README.md

    * NOT 2012 on this one!
 1. Change to the tools/BinaryParsers/Stick_PE/Stick_PE directory.
 1. Execute 'msbuild'.
-   * Or open the Solution file and build it
+   * Or open the Solution file and build it.

 ### Building the GUI
 1. Open a Visual Studio 2013 developer command prompt.